basti564/MNSPlusTrasher/README.md

 - Fix ArchiveSpammer to not crash and make it actually work
 - Add student scraper via [AD](https://de.wikipedia.org/wiki/Active_Directory)
 - Add documentation of the project and MNS+
+- Add a way for MNSPlusTrasher to detect the current MNS+ version
 ## Screenshot
 ![Main](https://user-images.githubusercontent.com/34898868/61468936-a9b9a480-a97e-11e9-868e-f1ac0aff985f.PNG)